syncfusion-content/winui-docs/winui/DatePicker/Getting-Started.md

 ![SfDatePicker enables free form editing to select date](Features_images/Normal.png)

-## Restrict date selection using editing
+## Restrict date selection by editing

-You can restrict the date selection from editing by using the `EditMode` property value is `None`.
+You can restrict the date selection during editing by using the `EditMode` property value is `None`.
 Then, you can change the date only using drop down date selector.
 The default value of `EditMode` property is `Mask`.

 {% tabs %}
 {% highlight xaml %}